 Unfortunately, review copies for The Witcher 3: The Wild Hunt did not get handed out until yesterday.
-As such, we here at TechRaptor have not had an opportunity for a whole review yet, meaning this will be a first impressions on about eight hours of the game.
+As such, we here at TechRaptor have not had an opportunity for a whole review yet, meaning this will be a first impression on about eight hours of the game.
 Also, this will have a small section on how The Witcher 3 runs on PC.

 First, I suppose the specs of the PC I played The Witcher 3 on are relevant:

 - AMD Phenom II x4 965

 With those specs, The Witcher 3 recommended my PC run at medium settings.
 It ran fairly smooth as well, as I noticed no significant FPS dips throughout my time.
 Though, it would regularly dip to maybe 27 or so, usually hovering around 50.
 Also, the few loading screens I ran into went by quickly.
 The load times when using fast travel were very fast and never really an issue.
 Even when loading up a whole new area I never waited that long.

 Also, the day one patch must have helped.
 There were some mentions of bugs, crashes, and other errors in the version that went out to early reviewers, but I ran into nothing like that here.
 Granted, I have only been playing for a little bit, so there is the possibility I will still run into something.

 Considering all of the issues there had been with The Witcher 2 on launch, CD Projekt RED seems to have done a great job on this time.
 No real complaints at all so far.

 Now into the game.
 The Witcher 3 looks absolutely incredible.
 With my relatively average machine, on medium settings, I was blown away several times.
 Specifically, I can't get over just how great the texture and modeling work is for the character's faces.
 The main characters in particular look great, but even the average person you run across looks better than most games I've seen.
 So, while I can't speak for the game on its best settings, it looks very good to me on medium, as I am sure the screenshots throughout will show.